 Other sites may use both formulas and call both results your "BMR".
 Don't let that confuse you.
 They are really talking about the same thing and the most important thing is the number you get from using either formula.

-ow do I calculated my BMR/RMR on my own?
+I like math!
+How do I calculated my BMR/RMR on my own?

 First, you need to convert your weight and height into kilograms and centimeters.